 Amazon FBA (Fulfillment by Amazon) allows you to sell products by utilizing Amazon’s network of distribution centers and the Amazon.com website, which already has the traffic and buyers to give you a launchpad.

-After you sign up as a seller, Amazon provides you with two options for order fulfillment: FBM (Fulfillment by Merchant) and FBA (Fulfillment by Amazon).
+After you sign up as a seller, Amazon provides you with two options for order fulfillment: Fulfillment by Merchant (FBM) and Fulfillment by Amazon (FBA).
 Choosing FBM means you’ll take care of handling, packing and shipping orders directly to your customers.

 Selecting FBA, on the other hand, implies that Amazon will use its fulfillment centers to store your inventory.
-Once a customer places an order, Amazon will use its expertise to manage, pack and ship the relevant items to your customers’ addresses.
+Once a customer places an order, Amazon will use its expertise to manage, pack, and ship the relevant items to your customers’ addresses.
 Simply put, you sell it, Amazon ships it.
-Customers get an industry-leading logistics solution which reduces delivery times and keeps them happy.
+Customers get an industry-leading logistics solution that reduces delivery times and keeps them happy.

 What this means for entrepreneurs is that you can run a hands-off business from anywhere in the world.
 You can capitalize on the traffic and marketing that’s already done by Amazon to grow your business.
 Also, with fulfillment taken out of the equation, you can focus on finding profitable items and sharpening your own marketing strategies while Amazon does the rest on your behalf.

 To use the Amazon FBA service, you need to go through the following steps:

 In case you aren’t registered to sell on Amazon, you’ll need to create a Seller account.
 Once you do, you’ll see an option to choose FBA.
 Just follow the on-screen instructions and get the job done.